RickStrahl/Westwind.AspnetCore.LiveReload/LiveReloadServer/README.md

 All these things use intrinsic built in features which while limited to generic functionality are still very useful for simple scripting scenarios.

 ### Razor Limitations
-Razor Pages served are limited to **self-contained single file Pages** as no code outside of a Page can be compiled at runtime, or even reference an exeternal package/assembly that isn't installed in the actually server's start folder.
+Razor Pages served are limited to **self-contained single file Pages** as no code outside of a Page can be compiled at runtime, or even reference an external package/assembly that isn't installed in the actually server's start folder.

 **Essentially you're limited to using just the built-in .NET Framework/Core ASP.NET features.**